mathbalduino/go-codegen/docs/intro.md

 ```

 As already said, this library acts as a wrapper around `golang.org/x/tools`, so you will need to create a new
-`GoParser` instance (that calls `golang.org/x/tools/go/packages.Load`) in order to use its utility methods:
+`GoParser` instance (that calls `golang.org/x/tools/go/packages.Load`) in order to use its utility methods.
+Example:

 ```go
 package main